hobobandy/python-tzsp-streamer/README.md

 1. Start a capture on the network interface with the destination IP.
 2. Use the display filter `tzsp` to only show streamed frames.

+### Known Quirks

+* Columns with dynamic fields (Source, Destination, etc.) will show local IP, or other matching fields, therefore it may be useful to create a custom [Configuration Profile](https://www.wireshark.org/docs/wsug_html_chunked/ChCustConfigProfilesSection.html) in Wireshark with more specific columns (e.g., `wlan.sa` field for Source).

 ## Roadmap